 Emily is currently completing her B.A.
 (Hons) in Psychology.
 Her honours thesis involved assessing the validity of a novel measure of implicit prosocial orientation.
 Additionally, Emily is the lab coordinator for the Helping and Happiness Lab, directed by Dr. Lara Aknin.
 In the future, Emily hopes to complete a graduate program in clinical psychology.
 Her research interests include developmental psychopathology, attachment, and prosociality.

-Sherene will be completing her Bachelors of Arts in Psychology (honours) degree at Simon Fraser University in 2020 under the supervision of Dr. Shannon Zaitsoff, with her honours thesis focusing on the relationship between social media use and well-being in young people.
-Her research interests focus on the developmental period of adolescence and mental health during this stage, and she is looking forward to learning more about attachment-based interventions that address these concerns.
-She hopes to pursue graduate studies in Clinical Psychology in the hopes of building a career in which she can simultaneously utilize research and clinical practice to support the mental health of adolescents.
+Sherene will be completing her B.A.
+(Hons) at Simon Fraser University in 2020 under the supervision of Dr. Shannon Zaitsoff, with her honours thesis focusing on the relationship between social media use and well-being in young people.
+Her research interests focus primarily on the developmental period of adolescence and mental health during this stage.
+Currently, she is working with Dr. Moretti on a systematic literature review investigating the relationship between parental depressive symptoms, adolescent attachment, and adolescent mental health outcomes.
+She plans on pursuing a Clinical Psychology graduate program with the hopes of building a career in which she can simultaneously utilize research and clinical practice to support the mental health of adolescents.

 Tim is completing his Bachelors of Arts in Psychology at Simon Fraser University.
 His research interests include attachment, affect regulation, and developmental psychopathology, and he is looking forward to exploring these areas through the lens of attachment-based interventions.
 In the future, Tim hopes to complete a graduate program in clinical psychology, and apply both clinical practice and research to best support adolescent’s development.